Diffusion along chains of normally hyperbolic cylinders: Pseudo orbits along a good chain of cylinders

 \paraga Assume now that $\Ga$ is accumulated from below by an increasing sequence $(\Ga_m)_{m\geq1}$ of essential invariant circles for $\ha\ph$.
 Let $\ze$ be a splitting arc based on $\Ga$.
 Let $S_m$ be the closed strip limited by $\Ga_m$ and $\Ga_{m+1}$.
 For $m$ large enough, $S_m\cap \til\ze$ contains a $C^0$ curve $\ell$ which intersects both $\Ga_m$ and $\Ga_{m+1}$.
 Now $\Ga\subset \ov{U_c}$, so that $U_c\cap S_m$ contains a $C^0$ curve $\ell'$ which also intersects both $\Ga_m$ and $\Ga_{m+1}$.
 Therefore, by Lemma~\ref{lem:torsion}, there exists an integer $n$ such that $\ha\ph^n(U_c)\cap \ell\neq\vide$, { and so by invariance of $U_c$ under $\ha\ph$, $U_c\cap \ell\neq\vide$.
 Since $\ell\subset \til\ze\subset \Dom \psi_i$ for some~$i\in I$, there exists a ball $B\subset U_c$ centered on $\ell\subset \til\ze$ and contained in $\Dom\psi_i$.
 This yields the same contradiction as in the previous paragraph.}

-\paraga In the case of a $P$-cylinder, we have therefore proved that the two possibilities of our alternative yield a contradiction, which proves that our initial assumption $U_c\cap \Ga(b)=\emptyset$ is false.
-This concludes the proof of the proposition for $P$-cylinders. \end{proof}
+\paraga We have therefore proved that the two possibilities of our alternative yield a contradiction, which proves that our initial assumption $U_c\cap \Ga(b)=\emptyset$ is false.
+This concludes the proof of the proposition. \end{proof}